On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: An Ergodicity Criterion

-\begin{proof}[Proof of Theorem \ref{th:foliation ergodicity}] Our proof follows the strategy for \cite[Theorem 2]{MR3177386}, with the additional complication of the orientation covering map.
+Our proof of ergodicity follows the strategy for \cite[Theorem 2]{MR3177386}, with the additional complication of the orientation covering map.
 Fix $(S,\Ph)$ as in the hypothesis and choose an abelian differential $\al$ on $\HS$ with $p^* \Ph = \al^2$.
-Recall that when $S_t$ is the Teichm\"uller geodesic flow of the surface by $g_t$, the Lebesgue measure on $S$ is preserved by $g_t$.
+Recall that when $(S_t,\Ph_t)$ is the Teichm\"uller geodesic flow of the surface by $g_t$, the Lebesgue measure on $S$ is preserved by $g_t$.
 Hence $L^2(S_t) = L^2(S)$ for all $t$.
-Now we fix a function $u \in L^2(S)$ such that $p^* u$ is flow invariant.
+Now we fix a function $u \in L^2(S)$ such that $p^* u$ is invariant under the translation flow.
 We assume that $u$ is real valued and has zero average, and want to show that $u \ee 0$ Lebesgue almost everywhere.

 The computation $u \ee 0$ proceeds by a series of lemmas.
 First, we will decompose $u = m_t + h_t$, where $m_t$ is a meromorphic function on $S$.
-We will then show that $m_t$ is zero, which is the longest step and where the geometry of our situation plays the largest role.
+We will then show that $m_t$ is zero, which is the longest step and where the flat geometry plays the largest role.
 Finally, we will show that $h_t$ is zero using other properties of the geometry and dynamics of the foliation.
-This last step is where the additional assumptions in the noncompact case need to be used.

-\begin{lem} The function $u$ can be written as $u = m_t + h_t$ in $L^2(\HS_t)$, where $m_t$ is meromorphic on $S$ and $h_t$ is orthogonal to $m_t$.
+\begin{lem} The function $u$ can be written as $u = m_t + h_t$ in $L^2(S_t)$, where $m_t$ is meromorphic on $S_t$ and $h_t$ is orthogonal to $m_t$.
 Further, $p^*u = p^* m_t + \d_t v_t$ for a differential operator $\d_t$ determined by $\al_t$. \end{lem}